Eating and Exercising to Save My Life: The Role Diet and Exercise Play in Cystic Fibrosis.

 I was diagnosed with Osteoporosis at the ripe old age of 30 (that is what years of undiagnosed malabsorption will do to a body).
 To help combat further damage to my bones, I do light weight bearing exercises daily.

-- Bottom Line: Find a routine that works for you that incorporates both cardio and weight bearing exercises to improve both lung function and bone health.
+Bottom Line: Find a routine that works for you that incorporates both cardio and weight bearing exercises to improve both lung function and bone health.

 You are so lucky that you can eat whatever you want and never gain a pound.

 Do you know how many times I have heard that?

 Before people know my story, and sadly even once they hear my story, I am judged.